abdulrasol/coding-in-turkey/README.md

 # coding-in-turkey

-## solutions for problem 01 in folder problem-0
+## solutions for problem 00 in folder problem-0

 just type cd problem-0 then type ./run.sh

+## solutions for problem 01 in folder problem-1

+just type cd problem-1 then type ./run.sh

+coded with python